Featured

 Once you’ve decided on a provider and are ready to book a session, you fill out your profile information, including your insurance, billing, and address to make the first appointment.
 The booking page includes an eligibility check to ensure the provider you’ve selected accepts your insurance plan.
 If you don’t have insurance, Grow Therapy also accepts out-of-pocket cash pay (rates vary by provider), as well as Medicare, Medicaid, and EAPs in select states.

-Grow Therapy has providers who offer in-person and/or online appointments, and you have the option to contact your therapist outside of your appointments via email or messaging in the client portal.
+Grow Therapy has providers who offer in-person and/or online appointments, and if you need to reschedule, you have the option to contact your therapist through the client portal.
+Grow therapists may also use this portal to send reading materials or “homework” to clients between sessions.

-Grow Therapy’s 6,000+ network of therapists covers a wide range of specialties, from ADHD and anger management to anxiety and depression (and many more).
+Grow Therapy’s 6,000+ network of therapists covers a wide range of specialties, including ADHD, anger management, anxiety, depression, and much more.
 Additionally, you can opt for various types of talk therapy and/or medication management based on the type of provider you select.

 What is BetterHelp?

-BetterHelp is an online therapy service designed to match people with a therapist and provide online therapy at an affordable price.
+BetterHelp is an online therapy service designed to match people with a therapist who then provides services via online therapy.
 It sounds similar to Grow Therapy, but there are distinct differences in how BetterHelp operates.
 Consequently, one platform may be more suitable for you than the other.

 Like Grow Therapy, BetterHelp requires users to answer a series of questions.
 But BetterHelp’s onboarding survey takes considerably more time because this platform matches you directly with a therapist rather than letting you choose from a curated list of mental health professionals.
-BetterHelp asks about everything from your religious affiliations to your chosen identity, reasons for seeking therapy, and therapy expectations.
+BetterHelp asks about topics such as your gender and sexual identity, your reasons for seeking therapy, and your expectations for therapy.

-BetterHelp has a global network with over 30,000+ providers in countries all over the world.
+BetterHelp asserts that they have a global network with more than 30,000 providers.
 All providers are certified and licensed within their geographic locations.
 However, BetterHelp specializes in individual therapy.
 If you need teen or couples therapy, you are referred to separate sister sites.
 BetterHelp provides access to various forms of talk therapy only.
 There are no options for medication management.

 Grow Therapy vs. BetterHelp: A Quick Comparison